waku-org/pm/draft-roadmap/README.md

 Pushed to 2026
 - WebTransport: depending on nim-libp2p (delivery Q4)
-- REST API for Waku API: Useful for DST/QA, but let's focus on Status, Chat SDK, and Rust first
+- Implementing Waku API in REST: Useful for DST/QA, but let's focus on Status, Chat SDK, and Rust first

 Not yet planned/not sure:
 - nwaku performance on mobile: let's focus on finishing desktop integration and getting API ready for Chat SDK + RLN